variantstudios/wisdomwaysacupuncture.com/_posts/2018-09-10-successfully-treat-fibroids-with-acupuncture--herbs.md

 Women were able to get another U/S before each visit, and so as we’d see these women return week after week, we’d see the evidence with our very own eyes of what the treatment was doing.

-Sure enough, as the weeks progressed we’d see the fibroids shrinking. &nbsp;This was so common that I came back to the states assured that Chinese medicine can successfully treat fibroids with no doubt in my mind.
+Sure enough, as the weeks progressed we’d see the fibroids shrinking.
+This was so common that I came back to the states assured that Chinese medicine can successfully treat fibroids with no doubt in my mind.

 Once home my own clinical experience began to match what I witnessed in China.